 It's important to know that before you venture into any business, there is need to first make a feasibility study or find out and see whether it's profitable to operate it.
-This is covered in-depth in the IGA-SPM Manual.
+This is covered indepth in the IGA-SPM Manual.

-Step 3: Why must you Invest

-The Trainer asks why group members should invest

-Post 5 responses on the flip chart as they are being mentioned by the participants.
+Why must you Invest The Trainer asks why group members should invest Post 5 responses on the flip chart as they are being mentioned by the participants.